Pine

-A pine is any conifer in the genus Pinus of the family Pinaceae.
+Pines (genus Pinus) are a genus of conifers in the family Pinaceae.
 Pinus is the sole genus in the subfamily Pinoideae.
-The species are evergreen trees or shrubs with their leaves in bunches, usually of 2 to 5 needles.
+The species are trees or shrubs with their leaves in bunches, usually of 2 to 5 needles.
 The seeds are carried on woody cones, with two seeds to each cone scale.

 Pines are widely distributed in the Northern Hemisphere; they occupy large areas of taiga (boreal forest), but are found in many habitats, including the Mediterranean Basin, and dry tropical forests in southeast Asia and Central America.
 Some are fire-resistant or fire-dependent.

 Pine trees provide one of the most extensively used types of timber.
-The seeds are used to make dishes such as pesto, while retsina wine is flavoured with pine resin.
+The pine nuts are used to make dishes such as pesto, while retsina wine is flavoured with pine resin.

 Description

 Tree

-Pine trees are evergreen, coniferous resinous trees (or, rarely, shrubs) growing 3–80 m tall, with the majority of species reaching 15–45 m tall.
+Pine trees are coniferous resinous trees (or, rarely, shrubs) growing 3–80 m tall, with the majority of species reaching 15–45 m tall.
 The smallest are Siberian dwarf pine and Potosi pinyon, and the tallest is an 83.45 m tall sugar pine (Pinus lambertiana) located in Yosemite National Park.

 Pines are long lived and typically reach ages of 100–1,000 years, some even more.
 The longest-lived is the Great Basin bristlecone pine (Pinus longaeva).
-One individual in the White Mountains of California, dubbed "Methuselah", is among the world's oldest living organisms at around 4,800-years old.
-An older tree near Wheeler Peak, now cut down, was dated at 4,900-years old.
+One individual in the White Mountains of California, dubbed "Methuselah", is among the world's oldest living organisms at around 4,800 years old.
+An older tree near Wheeler Peak, now cut down, was dated at 4,900 years old.

 The spirals of branches, needles, and cone scales are arranged in Fibonacci number ratios.

 Pinus lambertiana is the tallest pine species.

 Pinus culminicola is a low-growing shrub, among the shortest pines.